pysys-test/pysys-test/docs/UserGuide.rst

 	__pysys_modes__ = r"""

 	lambda helper: [
 			mode for mode in
 				helper.combineModeDimensions( # Takes any number of mode lists as arguments and returns a single combined mode list helper.inheritedModes,
+					{
+							'CompressionNone': {'compressionType':None, 'isPrimary':True},
+							'CompressionGZip': {'compressionType':'gzip'},
+					},
 					[
-								{'mode':'CompressionNone', 'compressionType':None},
-								{'mode':'CompressionGZip', 'compressionType':'gzip'},
-						],
-						[
 						{'auth':None}, # Mode name is optional
-							{'auth':'OS'}, # In practice auth=OS modes will always be excluded since MyFunkyOS is a fictional OS ])
+						{'auth':'OS'}, # In practice auth=OS modes will always be excluded since MyFunkyOS is a fictional OS ],

+					# By default only the first mode in each list is "primary", so the test will only run in that one mode by
+					# default during local development (unless you supply a ``--modes`` or ``--ci`` argument).
+This is optimal when
+					# using modes to validate the same behaviour/conditions in different execution environments e.g.
+					# browsers/databases etc. However when using modes to validate different *behaviours/conditions* (e.g. testing
+					# out different command line options) using a single PySysTest class, then you should have all your modes as
+					# "primary" as you want all of them to execute by default in a quick local test run.
+					helper.makeAllPrimary(
+						{
+							'Usage':        {'cmd': ['--help'], 'expectedExitStatus':'==0'},
+							'BadPort':      {'cmd': ['--port', '-1'],  'expectedExitStatus':'!=0'},
+							'MissingPort':  {'cmd': [],  'expectedExitStatus':'!=0'},
+						}),
+					)

-				# This is a Python list comprehension syntax for filtering the items in the list
+			# This is Python list comprehension syntax for filtering the items in the list
-				if mode['auth'] != 'OS' or helper.import_module('sys').platform == 'MyFunkyOS'
+			if (mode['auth'] != 'OS' or helper.import_module('sys').platform == 'MyFunkyOS')
 		]
 	"""

 This will create the following modes::

-	CompressionNone_Auth=None
-	CompressionGZip_Auth=None
-	CompressionNone_OS
-	CompressionGZip_OS
+	CompressionNone_Auth=None_Usage       [PRIMARY]
+	CompressionNone_Auth=None_BadPort     [PRIMARY]
+	CompressionNone_Auth=None_MissingPort [PRIMARY]
+	CompressionGZip_Auth=None_Usage
+	CompressionGZip_Auth=None_BadPort
+	CompressionGZip_Auth=None_MissingPort
+	CompressionNone_OS_Usage
+	CompressionNone_OS_BadPort
+	CompressionNone_OS_MissingPort
+	CompressionGZip_OS_Usage
+	CompressionGZip_OS_BadPort
+	CompressionGZip_OS_MissingPort

 When creating multi-dimensional modes you can explicitly specify the name of each mode using ``'mode':..``, but if you want to avoid repeating the value of your parameters you can let PySys generate a default mode, which